 A couple of guys at the car park who help to unload luggage and a couple of drivers were helpful in offering to call our pick up for us but we didn’t have a number.
 We hung out for half an hour.
 Other people were picked up and dropped off in the car park but we decided it didn’t feel right ours wasn’t there so explored out in the road and saw another gate farther down.
 The autorickshaw driver at the car park said he’d take us down for free and we negotiated with him to take us into the city if our ride wasn’t there.
 It was.
 Turns out most people aren’t allowed past that gate.

 Initial impressions from the journey into the city was that Pakistan is pretty much like what you’d imagine – an Islamic slightly calmer version of India.
 As the temperature increased rapidly and the morning rains steamed off it was also as hot and humid as we’d been braced for (36C and 80% humidity).
-It’s the hardest weather to travel in so our plans here are simply to only spend only a few days in the low lying cities and get up into the mountains where it is still hot but hopefully cooler at night and less humid.
+It’s the hardest weather to travel in so our plans are to only spend only a few days in the low lying cities and get up into the mountains where it is still hot but hopefully cooler at night and less humid.